davidwhogg/RadioArrayModel/README.md

 * Can we go "fully probilistic"?
 Is it possible to return a posterior PDF over scenes that could have created the data?

+* Should we be looking for and using interesting and astronomy-informed prior information on the scene we infer?

+* Would a generative model help usefully with RFI identifcation and elimination?

 ### Related projects and bibliography: ###